Live It Up (Nicky Jam song)

-"Live It Up" is a song by the American singer Nicky Jam featuring the American rapper Will Smith and the Kosovar singer Era Istrefi.
-It was used as the official song of the 2018 FIFA World Cup held in Russia.
-The tournament itself had no official music album, the first time in 28 years.
-The track was produced by Diplo, The Picard Brothers and Free School, and was released on May 25, 2018.
+"Live It Up" is a single by American singer Nicky Jam, featuring American rapper Will Smith and Kosovar singer Era Istrefi.
+It was released on May 25, 2018, through Sony Latin, as the official song of the 2018 FIFA World Cup held in Russia.
+The song was produced by Diplo, The Picard Brothers and Free School.
 The song reached number one in Panama, and the top 10 in Hungary, Poland, Bolivia and Argentina.
-It received negative reviews, with many criticizing its generic, synthetic sound and detachment between the song's genre and the tournament's host country, Russia.
+"Live It Up" received mixed to negative reviews from critics, many of whom criticised its generic sound and derided its detachment between the song and the host country of the tournament.

 Live performance

 Jam, Smith and Istrefi performed the song at the closing ceremony on July 15, 2018 at the Luzhniki Stadium before the final match between France and Croatia.

 Music video

 The music video for the song was released on June 8, 2018.
 It shows Jam, Smith and Istrefi, and the Brazilian footballer Ronaldinho, among images from the 2014 tournament, as well as the 1998, 2002 and 2010 tournaments.
 The video was directed by Yasha Malekzad, produced by Kasra Pezeshki and was filmed mainly in Moscow and Budapest, Hungary.
 By May 2021, the video had amassed over 218 million views on YouTube.
-However, it was later unlisted, possibly due to Russia's invasion of Ukraine and Will Smith slapping Chris Rock during the 94th Academy Awards.
+However, it was later unlisted, possibly due to the 2022 Russian invasion of Ukraine and Will Smith slapping Chris Rock at the 94th Academy Awards.